atblueprints/awesome-atproto/readme.md

 # Awesome ATProto [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

-> A curated list of awesome AT Protocol resources
+> AT Protocol is a federated protocol for building social applications on an open, decentralized network

 ## Contents